deutsch

 Basic principle

-1. supporting structures composed out of hexogonal elements are more stable than such composed out of rectangles as there are now continuous joints through the surface.
+Furthermore, there is a structural advantage as supporting structures composed out of hexogonal elements are more stable than such composed out of rectangles as there are no continuous joints through the surface.

-This flexible panel arrangement facilitates universal application of the proposed modular photovoltaic system regardless to the orientation of the transport infrastructure to be covered and allows for mass production as well as for a routine construction procedure of the module carriers.
+This flexible panel arrangement facilitates universal application of the proposed modular photovoltaic system regardless to the orientation of the transport infrastructure to be covered and allows for mass production as well as for a routine construction procedure on site.

 The proposed width between two parallel sides of the carrier elements is 2,64 m.
 This is too much for horizontal transport on a truck, but these hexagons can be accommodated vertically in a high-cube container or swap body.
 Exceeding the standard road vehicle width of 2,5 m is advantageous for application on carports, parking lots etc. with a common spacing of 2,5 m of passenger cars.